-- 1. ON-GOING SDCB MEMBER RESPONSIBILITIES INCLUDE Ongoing SDCB Member Responsibilities: - a.
-Comply with the rules and policies that govern the SDCB; - b.
-Maintain an open and collaborative relationship with the care coordinator and support broker, and work together to determine support needs related to the activities of self-direction, develop an appropriate SDCB care plan/budget request, receive necessary assistance with carrying out the approved SDCB care plan/budget, and with documenting service delivery; - c.
-Communicate with the support broker at least once a month, either in person or by phone, and meet with the support broker in-person at least once every three (3) months.
-Report concerns or problems with any part of SDCB to the support broker or care coordinator; - d.
-Use SDCB funds appropriately by only requesting services and related goods covered by the SDCB and only purchasing services and related goods after they have been approved by the MCO/UR; - e.
-Comply with the approved SDCB care plan and not spend more than the authorized budget; - f.
-Work with the care coordinator by attending scheduled meetings and assessments, in the member's home as required, and providing documentation as requested; - g.
-Respond to requests for additional documentation and information from the care coordinator, support broker, Fiscal Management Agency (FMA), and the MCO/UR within the required deadlines;

-Report to the local Income Support Division (ISD) office, within 10 business days, any change in circumstances, including, but not limited to, a change in address or hospitalization, which may might affect eligibility for the program.
-Changes in address or other contact information must also be reported to the care coordinator, support broker and the FMA within 10 calendar days;

-a. which might affect eligibility for the program.
-Changes in address or other contact information must also be reported to the care coordinator, support broker and the FMA within 10 calendar days;
+- 1. Ongoing SDCB Member Responsibilities: - A. Comply with the rules and policies that govern the SDCB; - B. Maintain an open and collaborative relationship with the care coordinator and support broker, and work together to determine support needs related to the activities of self-direction, develop an appropriate SDCB care plan/budget request, receive necessary assistance with carrying out the approved SDCB care plan/budget, and with documenting service delivery; - C. Communicate with the support broker at least once a month, either in person or by phone, and meet with the support broker in-person at least once every three (3) months.
+Report concerns or problems with any part of SDCB to the support broker or care coordinator; - D. Use SDCB funds appropriately by only requesting services and related goods covered by the SDCB and only purchasing services and related goods after they have been approved by the MCO/UR; - E. Comply with the approved SDCB care plan and not spend more than the authorized budget; - F. Work with the care coordinator by attending scheduled meetings and assessments, in the member's home as required, and providing documentation as requested; - G. Respond to requests for additional documentation and information from the care coordinator, support broker, Fiscal Management Agency (FMA), and the MCO/UR within the required deadlines; - H. Report to the local Income Support Division (ISD) office, within 10 business days, any change in circumstances, including, but not limited to, a change in address or hospitalization, which may affect eligibility for the program.
+Changes in address or other contact information must also be reported to the care coordinator, support broker and the FMA within 10 calendar days; - I. Report to the care coordinator and support broker if hospitalized for more than three (3) consecutive nights so that a new appropriate LOC can be obtained; and - J. Communicate with SDCB service providers, State contractors and State personnel in a respectful, non-abusive and non-threatening manner. - 2.
+Member/Employer of Record (EOR) Responsibilities: Every SDCB member must have an Employer of Record (EOR) who is responsible for directing the work of SDCB employees, and ensuring accurate and timely employee and vendor payment requests are sent to the FMA for processing.
+A member may be his/her own EOR unless the member is a minor, or has a plenary or limited guardianship or conservatorship over financial matters in place.
+If a SDCB member's Power of Attorney includes the authority to make decisions regarding financial matters, the POA must be the member's EOR due to the financial responsibilities inherent in the SDCB program.
+A designated EOR may not be an employee of the member.
+Members may also designate an individual of their choice to serve as their EOR, subject to the EOR meeting the qualifications specified in the SDCB rules and policies.
+The care coordinator conducts an EOR Self-Assessment with the SDCB member to determine if the member will require assistance in fulfilling the EOR responsibilities.
+If the EOR Self-Assessment demonstrates that the member is not able to be his/her own EOR, and the member does not designate a qualified individual to serve as the EOR, the member shall not be allowed to transfer to SDCB until the member designates a suitable EOR.